archishman-b/pricing-analyser/README.md

 ## Build in public

 This project is being built in public.
 The methodology behind every analytical decision is documented in the [build journal](https://archishman-b.github.io/pricing-analyser/pricing-analyser-build-journal.html) — the PM lifecycle, the architecture decisions, the consulting frameworks being operationalised.

+The [theory companion](https://archishman-b.github.io/pricing-analyser/pricing-theory-companion.html) documents the pricing frameworks behind each module in depth — drawn from Nagle & Müller, Lehrskov-Schmidt, and Ariely.

 ---